-- award of a contract and subject to FAR or DFARS regulations
+- If your institution has been awarded a contract and is subject to FAR or DFARS regulations.

-- the language in their awarded grant states security requirements
+- If the language in an awarded grant stipulates security requirements.

-- notification from the Department of Education as part of the Universities responsibility for protecting data related to federal financial aid.
+- If you’ve received a notification from the Department of Education as part of your responsibility for protecting date related to financial aid.

-- Coalfire is an accredited Federal Risk and Authorization Management Program (FedRAMP) third party assessment organization (3PAO), a designation obtained in part through demonstrated, technical experience with NIST 800 series assessments.
+Coalfire is an accredited Federal Risk and Authorization Management Program (FedRAMP) third party assessment organization (3PAO), a designation obtained in part through demonstrated, technical experience with NIST 800-53 assessments.

 Coalfire has conducted FISMA and other NIST-based assessments that are relied on by leading agencies such as HHS, CMS, NIH, DHS, DOT and more.